LegacyLeap Logo

 Table of Contents

 In the past two years, Microsoft’s release cadence and support timelines have made modernization planning a boardroom topic.
-The long runway many enterprises assumed they had is shrinking:
+The long runway many US enterprises assumed they had is shrinking:

-• .NET 6 (LTS) reached the end of support on November 12, 2024 (Microsoft), and .NET 7 (STS) went out of support in May 2024 (Microsoft).
+• .NET 6 (LTS) reached the end of support on November 12, 2024 [1], and .NET 7 (STS) went out of support in May 2024 [2].

 • .NET Framework 4.8 will be supported only as long as the Windows OS it runs on.
 While it will receive security updates, it is feature-frozen, meaning no new APIs, no performance enhancements, and no cross-platform capabilities.
+Remaining on .NET Framework is not primarily a support question.
+It is a competitive disadvantage that compounds every quarter.

-• Security exposure — Unsupported runtimes receive no vulnerability patches, making compliance with HIPAA, SOX, GxP, or GDPR more difficult.
+• Security exposure: Unsupported runtimes receive no vulnerability patches, making compliance with HIPAA, SOX, GxP, or GDPR more difficult.

 All this means migration is now a non-negotiable move to secure systems, control operational risk, and keep development capacity aligned with the market.